Izenda7Series/docs/ui/doc_user_setup.rst

 .. note::

    When in integrated mode (DeploymnetMode <> 0) adding and removing Users from the UI is not available.
 This is to ensure the host  applicaton and Izenda stay in sync.
+API's must be used for these functions in integrated environments.
+For more information on the API's please reivew :doc:`here </ref/api_user.html#post-tenant-intergration-savetenant>`.

 List and View Users
 -------------------